Neamar/featureless-job-queue/README.md

 The constructor accepts two important options:

-* redisUrl, the URL to use for Redis.
+* `redisUrl`, the URL to use for Redis.
 If unspecified, this will default to localhost on default port.
-* redisKey, the key to use to store the jobs.
+* `redisKey`, the key to use to store the jobs.
 Default is `fjq:jobs`

 Other options are documented lower in this README, where it makes sense to introduce them.